On the Generalization of PINNs outside the training domain and the Hyperparameters influencing it

 In this section, we analyze the results obtained in this paper to provide further insights into the effect of the investigated hyperparameters on the generalization of a PINN.
 We first briefly comment on the results obtained in our preliminary analysis of Section \ref{sec:X00_Numerics} and then focus on the effect on the generalization level and training time of each of the hyperparameters individually.
 We present the aforementioned results along with additional highlights that were noticed during the training of all the PINN architectures used in this paper and in comparison with the research literature.

-Our preliminary analysis highlights how a PINN solution represents an accurate approximation of the whole target PDE solution $u$, including its derivatives.
+Our preliminary analysis highlights how a PINN solution represents an accurate approximation of the target PDE solution $u$, including even its high order derivatives.
 This property of PINNs is particularly interesting because it represents the most consistent difference between a PDE solution obtained with a classical solver.
-Indeed, extrapolating the solution outside of a mesh is performed through interpolation of the values obtained on the mesh.
-The order of this interpolation can be arbitrary and is also strictly related to the numerical scheme used to solve the discretized PDE.
-Therefore, high-order derivatives might not be computable when we solve a PDE through classical methods, while a PINN architecture aims to fully mimic the solution $u$, even in its high-order derivatives.
-On the other hand, our analysis clearly shows that a PINN understandably fails to learn the analytical extension of the PDE solution in regions that do not contain any of the collocation points used during training.
-However, the architecture maintains the accuracy obtained inside the training domain when predictions are made in the proximity of its boundaries.
-This is due mainly to the smoothness of both $u$ and $u_\theta$ and means that a PINN architecture has a -- very limited -- potential to approximate the target function even outside the training domain.
+On the other hand, our analysis clearly shows that a PINN understandably fails to learn the analytical extension of the PDE solution in regions that are far from the collocation points used during training.
+However, the architecture maintains the accuracy reached inside the training domain when predictions are made in the proximity of its boundaries.
+This is mainly due to the smoothness of both $u$ and $u_\theta$ and means that a PINN architecture has a potential to approximate the target function even outside the training domain.
 Therefore, the outcome of our study is given by which settings should generally be considered good practice when utilizing a Physics-Informed Neural Network architecture.\\